-After satisfying the theoretical and experimental constraints, we set out to search for the pseudoscalar in the 3 TeV muon collider.
-As the pseudoscalar has a Yukawa coupling that is lepton(muon)-philic, this gives us a unique opportunity to look for a distinctive signal of $\ell^+\ell^{'-}\gamma+\mET$ channel.
-The main motivation of the search at the muon collider lies in the fact that this channel would have a smaller cross-section to be probed even at HL-LHC due to the suppressed coupling of the pseudoscalar with quarks for the parameter space favoured by muon ($g-2$) anomaly data.
-The other advantage we gained in the muon collider is the cleanliness of the environment.
-After a simple cut-based analysis, we find out that the pseudoscalar having a mass range of 30 to 50 GeV, can be probed with significance $\gtrsim$ 4$\sigma$.
-As the luminosity reach of the muon collider is yet to be finalized, one can hope that even more parameter space can be probed at the muon collider in this signal topology.
+After satisfying the theoretical and experimental constraints, we looked for a signal of the pseudoscalar at a 3 TeV muon collider.
+As the pseudoscalar has Yukawa couplings that are lepton(muon)-philic, this gives us a unique opportunity to look for a distinctive signal of $\ell^+\ell^{'-}\gamma+\mET$ channel.
+The main motivation for the search at the muon collider lies in the fact that this channel would have a smaller cross-section to be probed even at HL-LHC due to the suppressed coupling of the pseudoscalar with quarks for the parameter space favored by muon ($g-2$) anomaly data.
+The other advantage at a muon collider would be the absence of QCD backgrounds.
+After a simple cut-based analysis, we have shown that the pseudoscalar having a mass range of 30 to 50 GeV can be probed with significance $\gtrsim$ 4$\sigma$.
+As the luminosity reach of the muon collider is yet to be finalized, one can hope that even more parameter space can be probed at the muon collider in this signal topology with high luminosity.